Object-Oriented Programming in Java

 It states that Software components should be open for extension, but closed for modification.
 It prevents someone from changing already tried and tested code.
-Ideally, if you are adding new functionality only than your code should be tested and that’s the goal of the Open Closed Design principle.
+Ideally, if you are adding new functionality only then your code should be tested and that’s the goal of the Open Closed Design principle.

 Liskov Substitution Principle (LSP):

 According to the Liskov Substitution Principle(LSP), derived classes should be able to substitute their base classes without the behavior of your code changes.
-It means the methods or functions which use the superclass type must be able to work with the object of subclass without any issue.
+It means the methods or functions which use the superclass type must be able to work with the object of the subclass without any issue.

 Interface Segregation Principle (ISP):

-It states that the client should never be forced to depend on an interface they aren’t using in their entirety.
+It states that the client should never be forced to depend on an interface they aren’t using in its entirety.
 This means that an interface should have a minimum set of methods necessary for the functionality it ensures and should be limited to only one functionality.